Irreducibility of the Dispersion Polynomial for Periodic Graphs: Introduction

-We use discrete geometry to study when irreducibility is preserved for a potential that is periodic with respect to the sublattice.
-Roughly, for a $Q\ZZ$-periodic potential, we show that if enough of the facial polynomials of $D_{Q}(z,\lambda)$ are also facial polynomials for some $\ZZ^d$-periodic potential and the corresponding facial polynomials of $D(z,\lambda)$ are irreducible, then the polynomial factors ``only homothetically'' (Corollary~\ref{cor:ZdPeriodic}).
+We use discrete geometry to study when irreducibility is preserved for a potential that is periodic with respect to the sublattice $Q\ZZ$.
+Roughly, for a $Q\ZZ$-periodic potential, we show that if enough of the facial polynomials of $D_{Q}(z,\lambda)$ are also facial polynomials of a $\ZZ^d$-periodic potential and the corresponding facial polynomials of $D(z,\lambda)$ are irreducible, then the polynomial factors ``only homothetically'' (Corollary~\ref{cor:ZdPeriodic}).
 If this condition is met, then $D_{Q}(z,\lambda)$ is irreducible if it has an irreducible facial polynomial (Corollary~\ref{cor:irred}).
-The theory of these \demph{only homothetically reducible} polynomials is explored in Section~\ref{sec:3-Bragg}, and applied in Section~\ref{sec:4-applications} to study the irreducibility of $D_Q(z,\lambda)$ associated to various periodic graphs for $Q\ZZ$-periodic potentials.
+The theory of these \demph{only homothetically reducible} polynomials, which maybe of independent interest, is explored in Section~\ref{sec:3-Bragg}, and applied in Section~\ref{sec:4-applications} to study the irreducibility of $D_Q(z,\lambda)$ associated to various periodic graphs for $Q\ZZ$-periodic potentials.